Overview

 Training in Hypnosis or Neuro Linguistic Programming is not considered to be adequate.

 Psychology trainee interns and psychiatric registrars: May be considered, however, the EMDR Basic Training is intensive and the experience of previous trainees has been that it may compromise preparation for exams and development of clinical experience in other therapeutic modalities.
-Advice should be taken from your current supervisor and from the EMDR Therapy trainer to whom you are applying.
+Advice should be taken from your current supervisor and from the EMDR Therapy course trainer.

 International Applicants: Applicants from outside of New Zealand must also meet the eligibility criteria of their own country's EMDR Association.